Nemo Dagger Osmo 2P

 - The Competition

 In addition to interior space, durability often is compromised as tent manufacturers look to trim ounces.
-Thankfully, Nemo didn’t go overboard with the Dagger OSMO, hitting a nice mix of moderately thin fabrics that are resistant to tears and abrasion.
-The big news with the latest model is the use of the namesake OSMO fabric, which is comprised of a polyester-nylon ripstop material that’s intended to boost water resistance, stretch less when wet, and eliminate the use of harmful chemicals and perfluorocarbons.
-Nemo no longer provides denier specs (measurements of fabric thickness) for the tent, but the OSMO felt similarly hardwearing to the outgoing model, which utilized a 30-denier (D) nylon along the bottom with thinner 15D along the canopy and fly.
+Thankfully, Nemo didn’t go overboard with the Dagger Osmo, hitting a nice mix of moderately thin fabrics that are resistant to tears and abrasion.
+The big news with the latest model is the use of the namesake Osmo fabric, which is comprised of a polyester-nylon ripstop material that’s intended to boost water resistance, stretch less when wet, and eliminate the use of harmful chemicals and perfluorocarbons.
+It’s difficult to assign an accurate denier (D) rating since the fabric uses two types of yarns, but I found that the Dagger Osmo felt similarly hardwearing to the past-generation model, which utilized 30D nylon along the bottom with thinner 15D along the canopy and fly.
 For comparison, the latest MSR Hubba Hubba has a 20D floor, while the Big Agnes Copper Spur HV’s is 15 x 20D.

-The Nemo Dagger OSMO’s sturdy structure, water-repellent materials, and tall bathtub floor add up to a formidable three-season tent.
-As I touched on above, the new OSMO fabric is designed to be naturally resistant to moisture and stretching when wet, and it’s done just that.
+The Nemo Dagger Osmo’s sturdy structure, water-repellent materials, and tall bathtub floor add up to a formidable three-season tent.
+As I touched on above, the Osmo fabric is designed to be inherently resistant to moisture and stretching when wet, and it’s done just that.
 Two areas I was worried about were the raised ends of the rainfly, which arc aggressively upwards between the corners and leave a section of single-wall fabric to fend off driving rain.
 But these concerns were mostly unfounded: The single-wall panels truly are waterproof, and I have yet to experience any leaking.
-Even in sustained, driving rain while backpacking along the Huemul Circuit, the interior remained dry and moisture-free.
+Even in sustained rain while backpacking along the Huemul Circuit, the interior remained dry and moisture-free (although the wind was uncharacteristically calm, which certainly helped).
 And a final note: Nemo includes a Landing Zone with the tent, which is a small panel of waterproof fabric that can be laid down in the vestibule to protect your gear from the elements.
 I didn’t end up needing to use this feature, but it’s certainly nice to have on truly inclement days.

 Wind resistance is another clear highlight of the design.
 We were pummeled with strong, knock-you-over gusts in Patagonia’s Río Eléctrico Valley that ripped through camp throughout the night, but the Nemo remained upright and held strong in the violent winds.
 The poles worked exactly as intended, flexing and bowing to combat the gusts without coming loose or snapping under pressure.
 To be fair, all of the tents we had with us weathered the night without issue—including MSR’s much lighter FreeLite 2.
 That said, our FreeLite tester noted that he woke up on multiple occasions to brace for impact when he heard the wind building, while I was able to sleep soundly through the night with zero concerns about the Dagger.

 Nemo’s latest iteration of the Dagger comes with a host of eco-friendly upgrades from past generations.
-Specifically, the OSMO fabric is woven from 100-percent-reycled yarns and is both PFC- and PFAS-free, which means it foregoes the use of harmful perfluorocarbons and meets fire-retardant standards without added chemicals.
-The Repreve pole bag is also 100-percent-recycled.
+Specifically, the Osmo fabric is woven from 100% recycled yarns and is both PFC- and PFAS-free, which means it forgoes the use of harmful perfluorocarbons and meets fire-retardant standards without added chemicals.
+The Repreve pole bag is also 100% recycled.
 Taken together, we commend Nemo for the sustainability effort and applaud them for integrating more environmentally friendly materials into the collection.

 - The kind of backpacking tent we love: Reasonably light, very spacious, and easy to set up and take down.